 This morning I’m speaking about 1 Timothy 2:12.
 I’m going to address the first part of my topic which is the consensus, or agreement, of 1 Timothy 2:12 with other Scripture, and then I’ll spend most of my time looking at this verse within the context of the entire letter of 1 Timothy, and in the context of the Ephesian church in the 1st century, because the letter of 1 Timothy was written by Paul to Timothy while Timothy was ministering in Ephesus.

 Some of you will immediately notice that I am taking the traditional view that the apostle Paul was the author of 1 Timothy.
-Whatever your view on the authorship of 1 Timothy, it is part of the canon of Scripture and needs to be taken seriously.
+Whatever your view on its authorship, 1 Timothy is part of the canon of Scripture and needs to be taken seriously.
 I want to state up front that I have an evangelical hermeneutic and approach to Scripture which includes the belief that the canon of Scripture is the uniquely inspired and authoritative word of God.
-I also have a firm belief that it is important to have an understanding of the social, literary and cultural contexts of biblical texts if we want to comprehend what the biblical authors were saying.
+I also have a firm belief that it is important to have an understanding of the social, literary, and cultural contexts of biblical texts if we want to comprehend what the biblical authors were saying to their original audience.
+With that understanding we can then determine how the passage applies to us today.

 After I’ve looked at the broader context of 1 Timothy and the context of Ephesian society, I will then go through 1 Timothy 2:12 pretty much word by word.